Rebecca Dalton

-Rebecca Dalton is a Canadian actress known for her roles in the TV series Good Witch and Spun Out.
+Rebecca "Becky" Dalton is a Canadian actress known for her roles in the TV series Good Witch and Spun Out.

 Early life

 Dalton attended Oakville Trafalgar High School and St. Mildred's-Lightbourn School, and after graduating in 2006, travelled through South East Asia for five months, visiting Cambodia, Hong Kong, Thailand and Vietnam.
 On her return to Canada, she enrolled at Ryerson University in Toronto.